touristintech/Learning-Spring/README.md

 # Learning-Spring
-For learning spring and spring boot frameworks
+For learning spring and spring-boot frameworks.
+In this initial phase we'll set the project.